 This rule applies to any type of design, not just mobile digital products.
 So, you should remember once and for all: when creating a mobile app or a website, you need to always concentrate on your users’ needs and expectations, and do whatever it takes to make their experience as pleasant and relevant as possible.

 And how do you get to know your potential users better?
 How to discover what irritates them or causes problems?
-By conducting thorough UX research.
+By conducting thorough user research.

 During this process, you will not only examine users but also analyse the market and competitors.
-By applying different qualitative and quantitative methods, you will be able to collect valuable feedback to use in the further steps of the design process.
+By applying different qualitative and quantitative methods, you will be able to gather user feedback to use in the further steps of the design process.

 Here are our favourite UX research methods that we recommend for gathering both qualitative and quantitative data: